pharo-open-documentation/pharo-wiki/General/Glossary.md

 For a given selector in the system, implementors are classes that have a method with this selector (they implement the selector).
 For example the implementors of the method `#banana` are all the classes containing a method named `#banana`.

 ## Inspector
-The *Inspector* is a Pharo tool which allows one to inspect objects, see their current state, interact with them and display specific informations depending on the Object.
+The *Inspector* is a Pharo tool which allows one to inspect objects, see their current state, interact with them and display specific informations depending on the object.
 It offers multiple views and it uses a finder as a navigation.
 One particular feature is that you can use the evaluator tab to enter code, and evaluating it results in opening another pane to the right.

 ## Instance